realityministry/IntoTheBible/src/pages/about/team.md

 ---

-*"For where two or three gather in my name, there am I with them." - Matthew 18:20*
+*For where two or three gather in my name, there am I with them. - Matthew 18:20*